k900s10/portfolio/README.md

 # Rahmat Alif A.
-Click the picture for more info.
+Click the picture below for more information.

 ## Music App